maddiethedinosaur/funnydiehaha/Central Book + Related Wishlist.md

 * [Communism: Not a 'Nice Idea' but a Material Necessity](https://en.internationalism.org/pamphlets) by the International Communist Current
 * [Platform/Manifesto of the International Communist Current](https://en.internationalism.org/pamphlets) by the International Communist Current
+* [Communist Organisation and Class consciousness](https://en.internationalism.org/pamphlets) by the International Communist Current

 ### Decadence

 * [The Decadence of Capitalism](https://en.internationalism.org/pamphlets) by the International Communist Current

+### History

+* [The British Communist Left](https://en.internationalism.org/pamphlets) by the International Communist Current
+* [The Dutch and German Communist Left](https://en.internationalism.org/pamphlets) by the International Communist Current
+* [The Italian Communist Left](https://en.internationalism.org/pamphlets) by the International Communist Current
+* [The Russian Communist Left](https://en.internationalism.org/pamphlets) by the International Communist Current

 ### Unions